 Your big WHY likely won’t change over time.
 It stems from your internal values which create the dreams you want for your life.

 Those end goals remain strong over the course of our lives.
 But the means goals, the ways to achieve those outcomes, they can change.

 If your goal isn’t serving you, find a different way to achieve the end goal.
 If you need help with this, I’m absolutely here for you.

 You don’t have to do it alone.

 You have a community of people ready to help you succeed.
 Ask your mom to take the kids on Saturday mornings so that you can work on the business.
 Ask your friends to join a boot camp program with you so you have accountability in going to the gym.
 Ask your neighbor who never eats out to teach you how to cook at home.
 Don’t try to do everything alone.

 Our culture seems to promote individualism.
 And while independence is a wonderful thing, feeling alone in the pursuit of your goals is hard.
 Find your tribe, ask for help, do it together.

-If you don’t feel like you have a tribe in your life, join the Move Your Mountains Tribe.
+If you don’t feel like you have a tribe in your life, join our Tribe.
 Start by hopping on the email list to receive weekly support and motivation, join one of our exclusive goal crushers groups, and sign up for a coaching program to help you recommit to your goals.

 You have options!
 Don’t self sabotage by pretending you’re in this alone.